herrold/guild-docs/artisan_roles/index.md

 - Craftsmen have technical skills that are both broad and deep, demonstrating a level of mastery that comes from experience and hard lessons learned.
 They also have the consulting skills, business acumen, and leadership ability to help their whole team and project flourish.

-> The time frame denoted in parentheses is an average number of years spent working to reach that next level

 Prerequisites for Apprentice
 -------------------------
 As a **prospective Apprentice**